Battle of the Little Bighorn: Gatling gun controversy

+One factor concerned Major Marcus Reno's recent 8-day reconnaissance-in-force of the Powder-Tongue-Rosebud Rivers, June 10 to 18.
+This deployment had demonstrated that artillery pieces mounted on gun carriages and hauled by horses no longer fit for cavalry mounts (so-called condemned horses) were cumbersome over mixed terrain and vulnerable to breakdowns.
+Custer, valuing the mobility of the 7th Cavalry and recognizing Terry's acknowledgment of the regiment as "the primary strike force" preferred to remain unencumbered by the Gatling guns.
+Custer insisted that the artillery was superfluous to his success, in that the 7th Cavalry alone was sufficient to cope with any force they should encounter, informing Terry: "The 7th can handle anything it meets".
+In addition to these practical concerns, a strained relationship with Major James Brisbin induced Custer's polite refusal to integrate Brisbin's Second Cavalry unit—and the Gatling guns—into his strike force, as it would disrupt any hierarchical arrangements that Custer presided over.

-Historians have acknowledged the firepower inherent in the Gatling gun: they were capable of firing 350 .45-70 (0.45 in) caliber rounds per minute.
-Jamming caused by black powder residue could lower that rate,Donovan, 2008, p.
-175: "Each of these heavy, hand-cranked weapons could fire up to 350 rounds a minute, an impressive rate, but they were known to jam frequently. raising questions as to their reliability under combat conditions.Philbrick, 2010, p.
-73: "Military traditionalists like to claim the gun was unreliable, but in actuality the Gatling functioned surprisingly well."
+Historians have acknowledged the firepower inherent in the Gatling gun: they were capable of firing 350 .45–70 (0.45 in) caliber rounds per minute.
+Jamming caused by black powder residue could lower that rate, raising questions as to their reliability under combat conditions.
 Researchers have further questioned the effectiveness of the guns under the tactics that Custer was likely to face with the Lakota and Cheyenne warriors.
 The Gatlings, mounted high on carriages, required the battery crew to stand upright during its operation, making them easy targets for Lakota and Cheyenne sharpshooters.

 Historian Robert M. Utley, in a section entitled "Would Gatling Guns Have Saved Custer?" presents two judgments from Custer's contemporaries: General Henry J. Hunt, expert in the tactical use of artillery in Civil War, stated that Gatlings "would probably have saved the command", whereas General Nelson A. Miles, participant in the Great Sioux War declared "[Gatlings] were useless for Indian fighting."